MaykonFerrero/MaykonFerrero/README.md

 ### Maykon Ferreira 👋

-- 🔭 I’m currently working at FUEA as a Back-End developer
+- 🔭 I’m currently open to work in Canada
-- 🌱 I’m currently learning about another languages such as Python and Java 👀
+- 🌱 I’m currently studying Python and C as languages to support embedded projects 👀
-- 👯 I’m looking to collaborate on C# / .NET projects
+- 👯 I’m looking to collaborate on C# / .NET projects and also help in low-level protocol analysis related to Android's modem

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MaykonFerrero&show_icons=true&theme=radical)